 The Transportation Revenue Commercial Paper Program (the "Program") originated on April 23, 1997, pursuant to the adoption of the Program Resolution by the State of Wisconsin Building Commission.
-The purpose of the Program is to provide financing for the construction, maintenance and repair of certain major highway projects and transportation facilities and to pay interest due on maturing notes.
+The purpose of the Program is to provide financing for the construction, maintenance and repair of certain major highway projects and transportation facilities.
 Receipts provided from motor vehicle registration fees and vehicle registration-related fees are used to service the Program's debt.
 The Wisconsin Department of Transportation ("Department") is responsible for managing the construction projects and the collection of motor vehicle registration fees and vehicle registration-related fees.